synapticielfactory/es_analytics/README.md

     }
   ]
 ```

 In the end, we have our Retention Rate & line chart like below:
 <img src="./screens/customer_retention_ratio_VEGA.png" align="middle">

 ## Cohort Based Retention Rate
 There is another way of measuring Retention Rate which allows you to see Retention Rate for each cohort.
 Cohorts are determined as first purchase year-month of the customers.
 We will be measuring what percentage of the customers retained after their first purchase in each month.
 This view will help us to see how recent and old cohorts differ regarding retention rate and if recent changes in customer experience affected new customer’s retention or not.

-This can be done using the cohort visualization.
+For this aim, we have used our cohort visualization plugin that can be found in the following repository [kibana_cohor](https://github.com/synapticielfactory/kibana_cohort).

-It's can be accessed in Kibana>visualize>cohort.
+Once installed, we can find it amoung other visualisations in Kibana>visualize>cohort.
 Its configuration requires 3 aggregations :
  - cohort metric
  - cohort date
  - cohort period
 Following our study, our metric would be the sum of active customers. while cohort date would be their first purchase.
 To get the cohort period we need to create a new scripted field.
 Go to Stack Management>Index patterns>"es-invoices" and create a new scripted field with the following source:
 ```json